7.7 Conflict Resolution

 Peer informer behavior is similar to gossip.
 Peer informers relay information about fellow team members to the nurse leader, and this information often lacks objective evidence.
 It is often best to respond to the informer by asking them to speak to their team member directly about their concerns unless it is an urgent matter that must be dealt with immediately.
 However, keep in mind that if concerns are shared about a staff member by more than one team member, it may be a pattern of behavior, and the nurse leader should follow up with that staff member.[6]

-As an example, a nurse approaches the charge nurse and says, “Everyone is concerned about how much time Nancy is spending in the room with her patients.
+As an example, a nurse approaches the charge nurse and says, “Everyone is concerned about how much time Nancy is spending in the room with her clients.
 She gets behind in her work and the rest of us have to make up for it.”
 The charge nurse could reply, “Have you addressed your concerns directly with Nancy?”
 If the nurse replies, “No,” then the charge nurse could state, “Please talk to Nancy directly with your concerns first.”
 However, if another nurse shares a similar concern with the charge nurse, then the charge nurse should address this pattern of behavior with Nancy and obtain her perspective.

 Victimization